Barometric Pressure in Bergen, Norway

 Get Alerts 🚨.
 Sign up to receive alerts when the barometric pressure changes significantly.

-The pressure in Bergen, Vestland, Norway is predicted to slowly rise over the next few hours, with an average pressure of 1011.5 hPa today, which is considered normal.
+The pressure in Bergen, Vestland, Norway is predicted to quickly rise over the next few hours, with an average pressure of 1005.6 hPa today, which is lower than normal.

 Forecast